amco/gamora_ex/README.md

 end
 ```

-If your app is an API you'll need to add `format: :json` to the plug
+If your app requires json response you'll need to add `format: :json`
-options.
-It will try to find the access token in the request header
+to the plug options.
+It will get the access token from the request
-`Authorization: Bearer <access_token>`.
+header `Authorization: Bearer <access_token>`.

 ```elixir
 defmodule MyAppWeb.Router do